 Extending Permissions Policy with Document Policies

 There is a proposal for extending the Permissions Policy with what is called Document Policies.
-These are policies that are less security-focused and more about configuring a document or removing extra features from a document or iframe (like sandboxing).
+These are less security-focused policies and more about configuring a document or removing extra features from a document or iframe (like sandboxing).

 So how do Document Policies work?